 Creativity takes courage.
 Life takes courage.
 Courage to let yourself to be alive.
 Courage to show up, even if you’re scared.
 To show up in love, to assert yourself, to be yourself, to be authentic and vulnerable in your art and life.

 Yes, it may be scary to face old and new battles, but it’s more scary to limit your life.
 Don’t hide in your art, there is more to life.
+To think deeper about facing old battles, visit my Depression Treatment page.

 If you have any questions please contact me for a free consultation.